hzhu/sol-swap/README.md

 [x] doesn't show balance if zero
 [x] successful swap... opens a modal dialog with details?
 [x] and confetti
-[ ] add spinner to swapping and fetching button
+[ ] should have insufficient balance when selling more than balance [ ] add spinner to swapping and fetching button
 [ ] max button populates the sell input
 [ ] handles unconnected state?